by Dr. Bill Rawls

 - The presence of CMV IgG only indicates past exposure.

-Intestinal parasites are common in third world countries where sanitation and waste disposal systems are poor, but much less common in developed countries.
+Intestinal parasites are common in economically developing countries, where sanitation and waste disposal systems are poor, but much less common in high-income countries.
 Parasite eggs are consumed with contaminated food, hatch inside the body, go through a lifecycle, lay eggs, and then die.
 The eggs do not hatch inside the body, but are shed in feces.
 Chronic parasite re-infestation requires continual consumption of contaminated food.

 Testing is rarely indicated.
 Testing stool for eggs and parasites is not very sensitive and is almost always negative unless infestation is large.

 Transmission of Vector-Borne Diseases: How Stealth Microbes Make Their Way